-The Siamese network requires image patches as inputs, similar to standard deep learning models.
-However, the samples collected above for the proposed model are segment pairs, i.e., positive and negative samples with varying shapes and sizes, as shown in Fig.\ref{sample software}.
-It leads to an input gap between segment samples and the proposed model requirement.
-To overcome the disparity between segment samples and the requirement for square patches, we represent segments using patches with global and local information.
-Thus, a binary tree sampling method (BTS), as a crucial step in Object-based convolutional neural networks \cite{zhang2018object,lv2019very} is implemented to generate suitable inputs that can be fed into the proposed model from segment samples \cite{lv2022bts} to improve the segment identification quality.
-The original BTS is able to partition a segment into sub-segments by recursively dividing the segment into two parts until a user-defined threshold is reached.
-Based on the positions of sub-parts, multi-level data can be extracted in an adaptive window size.
+The S2Former requires image patches as inputs, similar to standard deep learning models.
+However, the samples collected above for the proposed model are super-pixel pairs, i.e., positive and negative samples with varying shapes and sizes, as shown in Fig.\ref{sample-collection}.
+It leads to an input gap between super-pixel samples and the proposed model requirement.
+To overcome the disparity between super-pixels and the requirement for square patches, we represent super-pixels using patches with global and local information.
+Thus, a binary tree sampling method (BTS), as a crucial step in object-based convolutional neural networks \cite{zhang2018object,lv2019very} is implemented to generate suitable inputs that can be fed into the proposed model from super-pixel samples \cite{lv2022bts} to improve the super-pixel identification quality.
+The original BTS is able to partition a super-pixel into sub-super-pixels by recursively dividing the super-pixel into two parts until a user-defined threshold is reached.
+Based on the positions of sub-parts, shift-scale data can be extracted in an adaptive window size.
 Fig.\ref{bts} demonstrates how BTS works.
 For more information, please refer to \cite{lv2022bts}.

 The number of the threshold and the extraction window size are the key issues in the sampling procedure.
 Thus, we improve BTS by developing an automatic strategy.
-According to \cite{lv2022bts}, up to three positions are needed to extract information for the representation of a segment.
-The window size is determined by the ratio of the intersection of the windows and the segments.
-Therefore, each segment corresponds to different window sizes.
-In order to obtain local and global information of segments, we designed extraction windows in four levels (\emph{${P}_{1}$}, \emph{${P}_{2}$}, \emph{${P}_{3}$}, and \emph{${P}_{4}$}).
+According to \cite{lv2022bts}, up to three positions are needed to extract information for the representation of a super-pixel.
+The window size is determined by the ratio of the intersection of the windows and the super-pixels.
+Therefore, each super-pixel corresponds to different window sizes.
+In order to obtain local and global information of super-pixels, we designed extraction windows in three scales (\emph{${P}_{1}$}, \emph{${P}_{2}$}, and \emph{${P}_{3}$}).
 The automatic strategy is summarized as follows.

 \IncMargin{1em}

 \DecMargin{1em}